 Getting to Bergen by Cruise Ship

-Arriving by the Hurtigruten or cruise ship will get you within walking distance to the Bergen city center.
+Arriving in Bergen by the famous Hurtigruten (a historic Norwegian coastal ferry-cruise connecting fjords, towns and Arctic communities) will get you within walking distance to the Bergen city center.

 Getting Around Bergen